East Coast Economic Corridor: Policy and Advisory Support

 ADB has been supporting Andhra Pradesh in improving its ease of doing business and creating a business-friendly regulatory environment.
 In July 2018, Andhra Pradesh, with a score of 98.42 per cent, topped the ease of doing business ranking among Indian states prepared by the World Bank and DIPP.
 In the prior year, Andhra Pradesh and Telangana had jointly topped the same rankings.
-Parameters for the rankings include construction permit, labor regulation, environmental registration, access to information, land availability, and single window system.
+Parameters for the rankings include construction permits, labor regulations, environmental registration, access to information, land availability, and single window systems.
 DIPP collaborates with the World Bank in conducting an annual reform exercise for all states and union territories under the Business Reform Action Plan.

 Investment Promotion

 ADB has also been assisting GoI and state governments in attracting new investment into ECEC—drawing in key anchor investors into the corridor, and encouraging expansion of existing businesses.
-Reaching out to the business community aims to tailor the direction of infrastructure investment and policy reforms in ECEC in accordance with the most urgent needs of existing and potential investors.
-ADB has supported activities that highlight investment opportunities in ECEC including road shows, business summits, government-to-business conference, and business-to-business meetings.
+Reaching out to the business community aims to tailor the direction of infrastructure investment and policy reforms in ECEC following the most urgent needs of existing and potential investors.
+ADB has supported activities that highlight investment opportunities in ECEC including road shows, business summits, government-to-business conferences, and business-to-business meetings.